UBDS-3/Statistics-track-v2/README.md

 # UBDS3-2025
+If you a student, who was very curious -- well done smart ass, you have all the solutions, but please keep it as our secret :)

 This repository contains simplified version of `Statistics-track` -- teaching material for the Ukrainian Biological Data Science Summer School 2025

 ## Contents